 (b) due notice under this Act, a relevant Act, or Part 9 of the Land Administration Act 1997 has been served.

-(2) Where due notice is served pursuant to subsection (1) a person authorized by the Commission or the Corporation may, unless the owner or occupier or a person authorized by the owner or occupier objects to the exercise of that power by the Commission or the Corporation, lawfully enter onto any land, premises or thing notwithstanding that the Commission or the Corporation has not obtained the consent of the owner or occupier.
+(2) Where due notice is served pursuant to subsection (1) a person authorised by the Commission or the Corporation may, unless the owner or occupier or a person authorised by the owner or occupier objects to the exercise of that power by the Commission or the Corporation, lawfully enter onto any land, premises or thing notwithstanding that the Commission or the Corporation has not obtained the consent of the owner or occupier.

 (3) The exercise of a power of entry conferred by this Part shall not be taken to require the Commission or the Corporation to acquire any interest in any land unless —